Bundu dia Kongo (Kingdom of Kongo) (BDK)

 BDK's propaganda, including tracts that circulated in the province before the February violence, calls for a "renewal" of the Kongo identity, playing on xenophobia and poor economic conditions.
 Dieudonne Kowelo, the administrator of Muanda territory (where BDK is very active), said the group advocates expelling all "non-natives" from positions of provincial authority, including military, police, parastatals and elected officials.
 He said BDK blames "external forces," including foreigners and Congolese not native to Bas-Congo, for exploiting the province.
 They believe the region has been marginalized by the central government which has not equitably returned profits from the province's ports and petroleum sector.
 According to BDK arguments, only by reclaiming Kongo's "independence" can the province realize the benefits of its resources.

-Nearly all Bas-Congo officials we met denounced the BDK.
-Matadi Mayor Jean-Marc Lukombo claimed his constituents are pleading with him to arrest Nsemi for supposedly orchestrating the February violence.
+Bas-Congo officials denounced the BDK.
+Matadi Mayor Jean-Marc Lukombo claimed his constituents were pleading with him to arrest Nsemi for supposedly orchestrating the February violence.
 He added that while many in the province are sympathetic to BDK's complaints about economic underdevelopment, few if any support the group's vision of the Kongo "kingdom" or its violence.
 Lukombo acknowledged the province requires significant investment, better infrastructure and more job opportunities but that violence isnot the means to achieve those ends.
 Kowelo added that many in Muanda oppose BDK because they see is activities endangering the economic developmentthe group demands.

 A Bundu dia Kongo demonstration took place in Bas-Congo on 22 July 2002.
 Bundu dia Kongo adherents believe that all the government and military leadership positions in the region are filled by people outside the region and held the demonstration to protest about this.
 It was broken up by the security forces who shot dead 14 demonstrators.
 Provincial authorities suspect Bundu dia Kongo adherents of having set fire to the public prosecutor's office during the night of 7/8 July 2002, completely destroying the building.
 The leader of Bundu dia Kongo, Bernard Mizele Nsemi, has been accused in a court case of initiating an operation that ended in the deaths of several of his followers and police officers.